markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-microsoft-365-apps-enterprise.md

 With the expanded Autopatch group capabilities, you can choose to turn on Microsoft 365 Apps updates on a per Autopatch group level.
 Depending on your tenant settings, one of the following scenarios occurs:

-- Tenants that previously turned on Autopatch Microsoft 365 Apps update, has the Microsoft 365 Apps updates Update Type checkbox selected and have the updated policies applied to each Autopatch group.
+- Tenants that previously turned on Autopatch Microsoft 365 Apps update, has the Microsoft 365 Apps updates Update Type checkbox selected and the updated policies applied to each Autopatch group.
 - Tenants that previously turned off Autopatch Microsoft 365 Apps updates, or are new to Windows Autopatch, Autopatch Microsoft 365 Apps updates remain turned off.

 If you [created an Autopatch group](../manage/windows-autopatch-manage-autopatch-groups.md#create-an-autopatch-group) and selected Microsoft 365 apps updates as a content type, the **Update Type** checkbox is **selected**, with new policies created, and any available old policies are removed.
 If you didn’t select Microsoft 365 apps updates as a content type upon creating an Autopatch group, the **Update Type** checkbox is **unselected**.
 Any available customized policies are retained and appear in the **Policies** tab.